-Celebrating Teaching Day is an annual event hosted by the Center for Teaching and Learning that honors and celebrates the dedication of Georgia Tech faculty and instructors who create engaging, challenging and supportive learning experiences for their students throughout the year.
+Join the Center for Teaching and Learning for our annual Spring Celebrating Teaching Day, a day dedicated to celebrating and honoring the commitment of Georgia Tech faculty and instructors who create engaging, challenging, and supportive learning experiences for their students throughout the year.

 Questions?
 Please contact Carol Subino Sullivan via email@example.com